Master of Education (MEd.) Courses

 MED-680: Research Project (Credits: 3)

-Through engagement in critical reflectivity and scholarly writing, students complete their action research project begun in MED 679.
+Through engagement in critical reflectivity and scholarly writing, students complete their research project begun in MED 679.
 Completion of portfolio required.
 Prerequisite: MED 679.